Click the above image to return to the Index page.

 In ESLA lanterns in particular, I personally feel that the larger lamps are much more in proportion to the lantern and have a much better appearance - either lit or unlit.

 To this day, many of these lamps are still to be found in all sorts of places including council stores, caretakers' and cleaners' rooms and gardeners' store sheds in parks and cemeteries, in cellars and attics in council premises and yards etc, all over Derby.

-Please note that Omega 'Pluslife' brand lamps (and various brands of long-life and rough-service 100 watt lamps) are available in a 68 mm size lamp.
-This should not be confused with the much larger (80 mm) 'Derby 100' 100 W lamp.
+Please note that Omega 'Pluslife' brand lamps (and various brands of long-life and rough-service 100 Watt lamps) are available in a 68 mm size lamp.
+This should not be confused with the much larger (80 mm) 'Derby 100' 100 Watt lamp.

 BACK TO INDEX PAGE